awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings-summary.md

     + **PORT\_PROBE** – indicates that a remote host probed the identified EC2 instance on multiple open ports\.
     + **DNS\_REQUEST** – indicates that the identified EC2 instance queried a domain name\.
     + **AWS\_API\_CALL** – indicates that an AWS API was invoked\.
+    + **ERROR CODE** – if the finding was triggered by a failed API call this displays the error code for that call\.
   + **Connection direction** – The network connection direction observed in the activity that prompted GuardDuty to generate the finding\.
 The values can be one of the following:
     + **INBOUND** – indicates that a remote host initiated a connection to a local port on the identified EC2 instance in your account\.
     + **OUTBOUND** – indicates that the identified EC2 instance initiated a connection to a remote host\.